Symposium on humanitarian Medicine

 Katrin Glatz Brubakk

-Katrin Glatz Brubakk is a Norwegian child psychotherapist specializing in trauma.
-She is also an author and acknowledged speaker on the effects of war and trauma on child development.
+Katrin Glatz Brubakk is a Norwegian child psychotherapist who specializes in trauma.
+She is also an author and a recognized speaker on the effects of war and trauma on child development.
 She has extensive experience working in unstable and war-torn contexts with Doctors Without Borders.

 Hossam Abdel Hafez